The below photos show you what is found in what is now called the BLAIR WTICH SANTA FE LANE or the BLAIR WITCH SANTA FE

 AT DUSK: Looking back toward the BLAIR WITCH SANTA FE area, that intersects Spook Lane.
 This lady on my tour got the bad mojo vibe!

 A strange area, on SPOOK LANE which connects to THE BLAIR WITCH PATH or WITCH LANE, loaves of bread were put up on the centuries old wall.
 Logic says, the bread was left for animals, the paranormalists think it is an offering or invoking.
+TURE OR FALSE -- the bread was placed on the wall, on specific witching days.
 Hmm?
-There was a few loaves left on this old lane.
-The place can be creepy and there is paranormal activity in this tract that dates back through the centuries.
-Is there nothing to the bread on the wall, however, other things are found -- odd things--- on these paths.
-This area is part of old conquistador Santa Fe, there is a lot of paranormal accounts about this area modern and ancient.
+One thing is certain the place can be creepy and at times there is paranormal activity in this tract that dates back to the days of the Conquistadors.

 Below on a history and ghost tour, headed away PRONTO from the notorious WITCH PATH.
 Yes this LA LLORONA area does at times creep out a person or people -- due to the sometimes -strong- paranormal activity.

 The above lady on ALLAN's tour got a bad or strange feeling at this part of the lane, then later on -- the following-- below--- on a off shoot lane--- The Weird Beards surmised that his lady on the tour felt some type of activity had happened here, and later on with the below photo she was proven to be right as in BAAAD MOJO.
 Well it is creeeeeepy art or occult art, or worse, demeaning symbol?

 Above: The Blair Witch nest from the film, is this a coincidence or did the maker of the Santa Fe thaaangs mimic the BLAIR WITCH MOVIE?
 This area through the centuries has been tied into all kinds of paranormal lore and facts.